Was Your Facebook Account Hacked? Don’t Panic

 Here’s how to secure your Facebook account before it gets hacked:

-- Use strong, unique passwords for all of your online accounts.
-Set up a password manager to generate strong passwords, and keep them in a secure place where you can access them quickly and easily when needed.
-Aura’s password manager will even warn you if your account is vulnerable or has been compromised in a recent data breach.
+• Use strong, unique passwords for all of your online accounts.
+Set up a password manager to generate strong passwords.
+Aura’s password manager will warn you if your account is vulnerable or has been compromised in a recent data breach.

-- Enable two-factor authentication on all sensitive accounts.
+• Enable 2FA on all sensitive accounts.
 2FA adds an extra layer of security to your Facebook, banking, and email accounts.
 Don’t rely on SMS for receiving 2FA codes as they can be intercepted or hacked.
 Instead, use an authenticator app such as Google authenticator or Microsoft authenticator.

-- Remove any payment methods that are linked to your account.
+• Remove any payment methods that are linked to your account.
 While these features are convenient, they present a security risk if your account gets hacked.
-It’s best to keep all financial information out of your Facebook account entirely.

-- Install antivirus software and a virtual private network (VPN) to protect your device at all times from malware, spyware, and hackers.
-This is one of the most important digital security measures that you can take.
+• Install antivirus software and a virtual private network (VPN) to protect your device at all times from malware, spyware, and hackers.

-- Use Aura’s free Dark Web scanner to see if your account logins or passwords have been compromised.
+• Use Aura’s free Dark Web scanner to see if your account logins have been compromised.
 Aura scans recent data breaches and Dark Web sites and forums for your personal information.
-If after using the scanner you find any personal information, make sure to update your account numbers, passwords, and security settings.

 If your account has been hacked, act quickly to recover it.
 Then, protect yourself from future scams (or even identity theft) by using Aura.